sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 Marketing Campaigns
 {% endanchor %}

-You have several options for canceling, unscheduling, or rescheduling a campaign.
+You have several options for canceling or unscheduling a campaign.

 {% anchor h3 %}
 Using the User interface